allansli/scorecard/README.md

 - Initial setup: After first login, generate a token for the data ingestion service
 - Port: 9000

-### Backstage
-- Port: 7007
-- Customize by modifying files in the `backstage` directory

 ## Troubleshooting

 - **SonarQube fails to start**: Ensure your Docker has enough memory allocated (at least 4GB)